 Fueled by the addition of new stores, The Fresh Market's fiscal 2013 (ended January) sales increased 20% versus the prior year, to more than $1.3 billion.
 Net income rose 25% over the same period to about $64 million due to higher sales and decreased interest expanse.
 Same-store sales at Fresh Market stores increased 6% year over year.
 Indeed, fiscal 2013 marked the fifth consecutive year of rising sales and the second consecutive year of rising profits (since the 2010 IPO).

 The Fresh Market's recipe for growth is to continue to open stores at a rapid pace in new and existing markets and to increase sales at older stores.
-Indeed, in fiscal 2013 the chain added 16 stores, including its first in California and Iowa.
+Indeed, the grocery chain has announced plans to double its store count in the Southeast to more than 200 locations.
+Currently, 104 of its 160 stores are located in the region.
 In fiscal 2014 it plans to open a record 22 locations.
 Ultimately, management believes the US can support at least 500 of its upscale grocery stores.
 The Fresh Market is forecasting same-store sales to increase 4% to 6% in the coming year.
 The chain caters to its affluent customers by offering high-margin specialty foods, such as hand-trimmed aged steaks, fresh seafood, hand-stacked fresh produce, and a high level of customer service.
 Its smaller store footprint gives the retailer more flexibility in picking locations.

 The investment firms FMR LLC and Wells Fargo & Company each own about 11% of the company's shares.
 T. Rowe Price Associates owns about 10%.
 Founder and company chairman Ray Berry, and his son, vice chairman Brett Berry, together own about 7% of the company stock.